 Common back pains are similar to that of neck pains, but you may have more trouble walking and sleeping.
 In order to remedy these kinds of aches and pains, you may have to seek medical help as a doctor or chiropractor.
 Once you have seen a medical professional they may suggest massages, pain medication, acupuncture, physical therapy, hydrotherapy, or, worst case, surgery.
 All these remedies take time away from your job and money out of your pocket.
 Whatever avenue you try to help your situation be sure it is the one you medical profession offered to you.
 This is important if you want to have a successful worker’s compensation claim.

 Another way to a successful worker’s compensation claim is to hire a San Diego neck and back injury attorney at Hiden, Rott, and Oertle, LLP.
 We specialize in this kind of injury because we know how life-changing it can be when you can’t use your neck or back at 100% mobility.
 We are here to advocate for your case and ensure that you are getting the compensation you deserve to get you back to health.
-Call 619-296-5884 or click here to start a conversation with our professionals today.
+Call at our office or click here to start a conversation with our professionals today.